 - Some vegetables such as onions, mushrooms and artichokes are pickled in straight 5% vinegar with no additional water.

 Most pickle recipes call for distilled white vinegar.
 This is the clear, colorless vinegar made by fermenting grains.
-It has a mellow aroma, tart acid flavor and does not affect the color of the light-colored vegetables or fruits.
+It has a mellow aroma, tart acid flavor and does not affect the color of light-colored vegetables or fruits.

 Apple cider vinegar

-Apple cider-flavor distilled vinegar
+Apple cider-flavored distilled vinegar

-Apple cider-flavor distilled vinegar has the flavor and brown color of apple cider vinegar, but it is a mixture of apple cider flavoring and distilled vinegar.
+Apple cider-flavored distilled vinegar has the flavor and brown color of apple cider vinegar, but it is a mixture of apple cider flavoring and distilled vinegar.
 Use it in the same way as apple cider vinegar.

 - Don't use homemade vinegar when you make pickles because the acetic acid content is unknown and variable.